 \section{Abstract}

-Medical Visual Question Answering (VQA) is an essential technology that integrates computer vision and natural language processing to automatically respond to clinical inquiries about medical images.
-However, current medical VQA datasets exhibit two significant limitations: (1) they often lack visual and textual explanations for answers, which impedes their ability to satisfy the comprehension needs of patients and junior doctors; (2) they typically offer a narrow range of question formats, inadequately reflecting the diverse requirements encountered in clinical scenarios.
+Medical Visual Question Answering (Med-VQA) combines computer vision and natural language processing to automatically answer clinical inquiries about medical images.
+However, current Med-VQA datasets exhibit two significant limitations: (1) they often lack visual and textual explanations for answers, hindering comprehension for patients and junior doctors; (2) they typically offer a narrow range of question formats, inadequately reflecting the diverse requirements in practical scenarios.
 These limitations pose significant challenges to the development of a reliable and user-friendly Med-VQA system.
-To address these challenges, we introduce a large-scale, \textbf{G}roundable, and \textbf{E}xplainable \textbf{Me}dical VQA benchmark for chest \textbf{X}-ray diagnosis (\shortname{}), featuring several innovative components: (1) A multi-modal explainability mechanism that offers detailed visual and textual explanations for each question-answer pair, thereby enhancing answer comprehensibility; (2) Four distinct question types—open-ended, closed-ended, single-choice, and multiple-choice—that better reflect diverse clinical needs.
-We evaluated 10 representative large vision language models on \shortname{} and found that they underperformed, highlighting the dataset's complexity.
-However, after fine-tuning a baseline model using the training set, we observed a significant performance improvement, demonstrating the dataset's effectiveness.
-The project is available at \url{www.med-vqa.com/GEMeX}.
+To address these challenges, we introduce a large-scale, \textbf{G}roundable, and \textbf{E}xplainable \textbf{Me}dical VQA benchmark for chest \textbf{X}-ray diagnosis (\shortname{}), featuring several innovative components: (1) a multi-modal explainability mechanism that offers detailed visual and textual explanations for each question-answer pair, thereby enhancing answer comprehensibility; (2) four question types—open-ended, closed-ended, single-choice, and multiple-choice—to better reflect practical needs.
+With 151,025 images and 1,605,575 questions, \shortname{} is the currently largest chest X-ray VQA dataset.
+Evaluation of 12 representative large vision language models (LVLMs) on \shortname{} reveals suboptimal performance, underscoring the dataset's complexity.
+Meanwhile, we propose a strong model by fine-tuning an existing LVLM on the \shortname{} training set.
+The substantial performance improvement showcases the dataset's effectiveness.
+The benchmark is available at \url{www.med-vqa.com/GEMeX}.